Top Car Organising Hacks to Change Your Life

-Car organising hacks to limit mess and litter
+Car organising hacks to limit litter

 Keeping a bin of some sort in your car can help to keep everything neat and clean, and then you can just empty it once a week or so.
 Some people just use a plastic bag attached to a headrest, but you can also use a plastic cereal container like this, which has a convenient hole for litter.
 Just make sure it’s secured down.

 Simply line it with a plastic bag for a makeshift bin.
 And it can close too.
 Fancy!

 Oh, and speaking of food in the car, find out if it’s illegal to eat while driving in Australia.

 More hacks to keep it tidy